bioinformed/glu-genetics/docs/modules/transform.rst

 =================== ================================================
 Option              Description
 ------------------- ------------------------------------------------
--c --filtermissing  Filter out the samples or loci with missing genotypes -n --includesamples Include list for only samples to use in the transformation and output -u --includeloci    Include list for only loci to use in the transformation and output -x --excludesamples Exclude a list of samples from the transformation and output -e --excludeloci    Exclude a list of loci from the transformation and output -m --renamesamples  Rename samples from a file containing rows of original name, tab, new name -r --renameloci     Rename loci from a file containing rows of original name, tab, new name
+--filtermissing     Filter out the samples or loci with missing genotypes --includesamples    Include list for only samples to use in the transformation and output --includeloci       Include list for only loci to use in the transformation and output --excludesamples    Exclude a list of samples from the transformation and output --excludeloci       Exclude a list of loci from the transformation and output --renamesamples     Rename samples from a file containing rows of original name, tab, new name --renameloci        Rename loci from a file containing rows of original name, tab, new name
 =================== ================================================

 Transformations Options